Neutrino: Superluminal neutrino glitch

 In September 2011, the OPERA collaboration released calculations showing velocities of 17 GeV and 28 GeV neutrinos exceeding the speed of light in their experiments.
 In November 2011, OPERA repeated its experiment with changes so that the speed could be determined individually for each detected neutrino.
 The results showed the same faster-than-light speed.
 In February 2012, reports came out that the results may have been caused by a loose fiber optic cable attached to one of the atomic clocks which measured the departure and arrival times of the neutrinos.
 An independent recreation of the experiment in the same laboratory by ICARUS found no discernible difference between the speed of a neutrino and the speed of light.

-In June 2012, CERN announced that new measurements conducted by all four Gran Sasso experiments (OPERA, ICARUS, Borexino and LVD) found agreement between the speed of light and the speed of neutrinos, finally refuting the initial OPERA claim.

 Mass

 The Standard Model of particle physics assumed that neutrinos are massless.
-The experimentally established phenomenon of neutrino oscillation, which mixes neutrino flavour states with neutrino mass states (analogously to CKM mixing), requires neutrinos to have nonzero masses.
+The experimentally established phenomenon of neutrino oscillation, which mixes neutrino flavor states with neutrino mass states (analogously to CKM mixing), requires neutrinos to have nonzero masses.
 Massive neutrinos were originally conceived by Bruno Pontecorvo in the 1950s.
 Enhancing the basic framework to accommodate their mass is straightforward by adding a right-handed Lagrangian.

 Providing for neutrino mass can be done in two ways, and some proposals use both: